Daniel-KM/Omeka-S-module-Vips/README.md

 Furthermore, a bash or php script is provided to create all thumbnail in bulk from the command line very quickly.

+Note: the module [Image Server] includes its own CLI-only vips thumbnailer (`ImageServer\File\Thumbnailer\Vips`).
+If both modules are installed, this module takes priority because it supports the faster PHP library mode and sets itself automatically as the default thumbnailer.
+The module [Image Server] uses vips independently for IIIF image transformations (region extraction, rotation, etc.).

 This module requires a package installed on the server that is less common than ImageMagick or GD, but provided natively by all main linux distributions: [vips].